kaydanawd200/kaydanawd200/README.md

 - 👋 Hi, I’m Kayla !
-- 👀 I’m interested in coding , reading and collecting stationery !
+- 👀 I enjoy coding,reading and meeting new people !
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C++,HTML and CSS
-- 💞️ I’m a first year Computer Science student at the University of the West Indies
+- 💞️ I’m a first year BSc Computer Science student at the University of the West Indies
 - 📫 How to reach me : kayladaniel200@gmail.com

 <!---